vuejs/docs/src/api/options-lifecycle-hooks.md

 - **Details:**

   Called after a component instance has been unmounted.
-When this hook is called, all directives of the component instance have been unbound, all event listeners have been removed, and all child component instance have also been unmounted.
+When this hook is called, all directives of the component instance have been unbound, all event listeners have been removed, and all child component instances have also been unmounted.

   **This hook is not called during server-side rendering.**